OmniLayer/spec/README.md

 This URL takes an address and currency_id as arguments and should return an JSON object with an address and a transactions key for this given address.
 The transactions key should have an array of all transactions for this address and whether this implementation considers a given transaction valid or not.

 In all likeliness this will capture most of the discrepancies.
-If this doesn't proof enough we can supply addional information like the amount transferred per transaction in the future.
+If this doesn't proof enough we can supply additional information like the amount transferred per transaction in the future.